My Boys

-My Boys is an American television sitcom that debuted on November 28, 2006, on TBS.
+My Boys is an American television sitcom that aired from November 28, 2006 to September 12, 2010, on TBS.
 The show deals with a sports columnist in Chicago, Illinois, played by Jordana Spiro, and the men in her life, including her brother and her best friend.
-The show was canceled by TBS on September 14, 2010 after four seasons.
+The show was produced by Pariah, 2 Out Rally and Sony Pictures Television.
+The show was cancelled by TBS on September 14, 2010, after four seasons.

 Overview

-PJ Franklin (Jordana Spiro) is a professional sportswriter looking for love within her world, which is dominated by her group of male friends.
+PJ Franklin (Jordana Spiro) is a professional sportswriter looking for love within her world dominated by her group of male friends.
 Her "boys" are her family, which sometimes hinders PJ's dating life, as the men she tries to date do not know how to react to her unconventional interests and the all-important men in her life.

 Her tomboyish, upfront approach to relationships tends to intimidate potential suitors, which leads her only female friend to advise her to dress and act more feminine.
-Being "one of the guys" can mean a lot of great things: poker games, pick-up softball games, watching sports or just hanging out at a favorite bar.
-But for PJ being a girl who's one of the guys can be challenging.
+Being "one of the guys" can mean a lot of great things: poker games, pick-up softball games, watching sports, or just hanging out at a favorite bar.
+But, for PJ, being a girl who's one of the guys can be challenging.

 During the first season, many of the episodes involved some of the characters going to match.com, a sponsor of the show, that is often referenced in conversation on the show.